 Even if you are not planning a move in the near future, this is always an important step.
 And I am not talking about having everything organized, I am talking about having your belongings organized.
 Do not own things you do not like, use, or find important to keep.
 If you have too much stuff at any given time, get rid of it, otherwise moving can be a disaster.
 If you are planning to move sometime soon, this would be the first step.
 Sell, give away, and throw away what you do not need.

-2. Make a plan of your new home
+2. Make a plan for your new home

 3. Start packing early and set small goals